genesisgir/GenesisGir-Lessons-Vol-1/Lessons/SOS/README.md

 SOS is a program that takes the user on a survivalist trip to survive and explore a stranded remote island and they have to somehow escape it find resources and materials while fending off the erractical locals who live there!
-Gather Weapons , Storage , and items from the corpses of the enemy and hope that one day you will be found. . maybe an S.O.S singal could help?
+Gather Weapons , Storage , and items from the corpses of the enemy and hope that one day you will be found. . maybe an S.O.S signal could help?
 # survive the night
 ![surviver](https://user-images.githubusercontent.com/87259615/128305572-fb91cd6b-ba34-4f94-b62d-9116b8ae06eb.png)

 (image not apart of the program credit to end night games 'The Forest')

-# Learn , Discover , Explore!
+# Learn , Discover , Explore
-In this .py you can learn alot from what I did and discover methods I use to make things work!
+In this .py you can learn a lot from what I did and discover methods I use to make things work!
 This is very Novice level friendly and if you find yourself lost just make sure to look at the comments next to the lines of code to see what each line does and why
-I added those functions and how they are being implmented. again this is very user friendly and very easy to understand I made these projects so someone new to coding can learn and develop skills like I have to make their own programs and have somewhere to start in the world of coding!
+I added those functions and how they are being implemented. again this is very user friendly and very easy to understand I made these projects so someone new to coding can learn and develop skills like I have to make their own programs and have somewhere to start in the world of coding!

 # Twitch
-I also stream my progress on Twitch and store the broadcasts so subscribers can rewatch and see how i made them from scratch!
+I also stream my progress on Twitch and store the broadcasts so subscribers can re-watch and see how i made them from scratch!
 I stream for hours at a time and make sure to stop by and ask me any questions or , Chat , watch my progress!

 link: https://www.twitch.tv/genesisgir